Kappa-Dev/KappaTools/README.md

 the reference manual is available [here](https://github.com/Kappa-Dev/KaSim/releases);

 the latex sources are available in the man/ directory.
+To compile the manuel, in addition of a descent LaTeX distribution you need [graphviz](http://www.graphviz.org/) to generate images (make sure that dot is in the PATH of your OS).
+To generate the pdf of the manuel type

+`make doc

 ## Installation